nathanreyes/v-calendar/docs/guide/attributes.md

 };
 ```

 All attribute types (except popovers) allow using `true` or a theme color for its config value.
-Additionally, each attribute type supports its own additional configuration options which may be specified using an object.
+Additionally, each attribute type supports its own unique configuration options using an object.

+Click to learn more about the custom properties for [highlights](#highlights), [dots](#dots), [bars](#bars) and [popovers](#popovers).

-Before exploring the configuration options for each attribute type, let's quickly see how simple it is to add a popover label (or tooltip) to the previous example.
+Finally, let's quickly see how simple it is to add a popover label (or tooltip) to the previous example.
 All we need to do is add a popover object to our attribute.

 <guide-attributes-popover />